-Erik the Red’s War is an expansion set for our Second World War at Sea games Bismarck and Norway 1940, bringing this tiny naval war that almost happened to your game table.
-It has 25 new die-cut and silky-smooth playing pieces for Danish and Norwegian warships (those planned but not built, and those still in service in 1931 but not by 1940), and ten scenarios so you can play with them.
-It’s the same format as our Golden Journal, a small magazine-like booklet.
+Erik the Red’s War is an expansion for our Second World War at Sea games Bismarck and Arctic Convoy bringing this tiny naval war that almost happened to your game table.
+It has 50 new die-cut and silky-smooth playing pieces for Danish and Norwegian warships (those planned but not built, and those still in service in 1931 but not by 1940), and 30 scenarios so you can play with them.

 Status: Coming Soon